vpenso/scripts/docs/linux/locale.md

 find /usr/share/kbd/keymaps/ -type f
 # interactively enter a key and see what keysym it is configure
 xev | grep keysym
+# in a console (not X window terminal)
+showkey --scancodes
 ```

 `loadkeys` loads or modifies the keyboard driver's translation tables